RoseMaster3000/fightorflight-aggro/README.md

+## Aggro Edition
+Unprovoked Attack Improved!
+Insteal of all pokemon attacking unprovoked, I created a list of specific species that attack unprovoked.
+This list is in the config file.

 This version is no longer server-side only.
 I added new items and entities to support some features.
 I heard that someone is developing a server-side version in the Cobblemon discord.
 Please wait for that if you can't accept adding this to your server.
 I'm just too busy to solve this problem.
 Sorry.
 Though I haven't made contact with them, I don't mind they use my code if necessary.
 ### [Architectury](https://modrinth.com/mod/architectury-api) required!!!